 Bannon was involved in IGE, a company that employed ‘gold farmers’ to gather virtual goods.
 Many were based in the Far East, and their presence provoked racist responses from western players who blamed the individuals rather than the business behind them.
 From there Bannon went to Breitbart News, a mouthpiece of alt-right views that provided a base for the viciously racist, misogynist and transphobic online hate campaign, GamerGate.
-From there on, Trump’s campaign, supported by a constant flow of fake news (before the term got turned back onto mainstream media) and forums, particularly in reddit, that supported a far right agenda.
+From there on, Brexit as a trial run, then Trump’s campaign, supported by a constant flow of fake news (before the term got turned back onto mainstream media) and forums, particularly in reddit, that supported a far right agenda.

 Reading that first makes Second Life blogger Strawberry Singh’s Avatars against Trump campaign seem quite a modest pushback.
 Nonetheless, I still saw some forcefully pro and anti comments on Facebook and on other blogs.
 My own view is that there is no neutral position.
 At the heart of The White House is someone who came to ascendancy through games and online organisations.
 Political campaigns are driven through online media, it cannot be seen as an innocent space of enlightened thought set apart from the rest of the world.
 You can either make your views known or maintain the status quo by keeping quiet and retreating into the 3Cs of Second Life: commerce, combat and consensual sex.

 Are you really telling me that Shakespeare and Aeschylus weren’t writing about kings?
 All good art is political!
 There is none that isn’t.
 And the ones that try hard not to be political are political by saying, ‘We love the status quo’.
 Toni Morrison